 Use the tests in the app or create your own.

 New aural training section with tests on melody and rhythm

 Various revision tests and lessons, including unprepared listening tests have been added in exam board sections.

 Custom tests in FoS Pro

-We now have five different types of listening test you can create yourself.
+We now have six different types of listening test you can create yourself.

-- Timeline tests with drag and drop - very quick to create - see the Beatles example above
+- Timeline tests with drag and drop - see the Beatles example above

 - Single audio/single picture tests - ideal for creating GCSE/A level tests with a page of notation.
 You can even create your own gap-filling exercise.

 Updates, Extensions and Improvements 2017-18

 Our new Pro version lets you create your own lessons, content and tests - and assign work to individual classes.